tum-ewk/ficus/doc/tutorial.rst

     chp,elec,Out,**1.00**,**1.00**
     chp,heat,Out,1.25,2.20

-So with setting the ratios for full load and minimum partload we defined the partload performance curve of our process.
-Points between full load and minimum partload are approximated as a linear function between them. (**Note**: If ``Partload`` in ``MIP-Settings`` is set to ``False``, partload behaviour is not considered and the efficiencies defined by ``ratio`` are constant for all operating points.
+So with setting the ratios for full load and minimum part-load we defined the part-load performance curve of our process.
+Points between full load and minimum part-load are approximated as a linear function between them. (**Note**: If ``Partload`` in ``MIP-Settings`` is set to ``False``, part-load behaviour is not considered and the efficiencies defined by ``ratio`` are constant for all operating points.
 The values in ``ratio-partload`` are ignored).

-The following figure shows the power inputs/outputs and eiffiencies of a 10 kW (elec!) chp unit with the parameters used in this example with and without considering partload behaviour.
+The following figure shows the power inputs/outputs and efficiencies of a 10 kW (elec!) chp unit with the parameters used in this example with and without considering part-load behaviour.

 .. image:: img/process_commodity_partload_example.*
    :width: 95%